ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ### Configuration in the WebInterface
 * Basic configuration is quite intuitive and you can edit/create users, organisations and so on.
+* **Important**: Enable Gateway Metadata and Network Geolocation in the default service profile under service profile.
+If you add new profiles, also enable those settings there.
+This will make Chirpstack add additional information like the receive signal quality or it's current GPS location to each sensor message it published via MQTT.
+The UGCC will then be able to use these information.
 * You can delete default Applications and Devices
 * One thing that you might have to do to make Chirpstack work is delete the default gateway and create a new one
   * Go to Gateways and delete the default one